According to a recent report, America needs to act quickly to reinforce its talents in the world of STEM (Science, Technology, Engineering, and Math).

 The report entitled “Building America’s STEM Workforce: Eliminating Barriers and Unlocking Advantages” noted how important a part diversity plays in increasing innovation and productivity.

-The STEM subject with one of the lowest number of women studying and working in the field is engineering which seems to be incorrectly viewed as a “masculine subject”.
+The STEM subject with one of the lowest numbers of women studying and working in the field is engineering which seems to be incorrectly viewed as a “masculine subject”.

 Studies have shown that the “barrier” in this case could be due to societal gender stereotypes which children as young as kindergarten age have picked up on.
 This means girls start to believe from a very early age that science, and in particular engineering, is not a subject for them.